 Cockroaches are very invasive, and they love wood chip mulch, so avoid that.
 Pestworks cockroach control experts suggest using hay mulch or high-grade lucerne instead.
 Also, chickens are useful in getting them under control.
 There are also certain herbs that are known to repel roaches.

 Cutworms enjoy eating seedlings, as they live underground.
+See our guide on how to get rid of cutworms here.

 A type of butterfly that lays eggs on cabbages, cauliflower, and broccoli.
 When cabbage moth eggs hatch, larvae feed on leaves of these vegetables.
 Peppermint and tomato can help repel them.